jessicarush/javascript-notes/regular_expressions.md

 - `.` matches any character except a line end `\n` character
 - `|` means or and can often be the same as using `[]` for example, a or b could be written as both `a|b` or `[ab]`

-Note that the main reason to specify a non-capturing group is that it would be more performant.

 Note that when using `|`, the attempt to match stops if the first option is a success, for example in `'hello'.match(/he|hell/)` *hell* wouldn't match because *he* was successful.

 To see some results: